 Here is the output of the same PDF file (a newspaper article) with zoned segments and sample output in a mobile (cell phone) setting.

 HTML output in a mobile (cell phone) setting

 And here is the HTML output of the same segment in a tablet setting (Portrait mode), using built-in reflow to fit content to the width of the window.

 Lastly, here’s the HTML output in a tablet in Landscape mode.

 This robust and scalable system is ideal for extracting and segmenting information resident in any source documents.
-It works with PDF, image, and MS office files, CAD files, and 30+ other file formats supported by PDFTron’s document conversion.
+It works with PDF, image, and Microsoft Office files, CAD files, and 30+ other file formats supported by PDFTron’s document conversion.
 And the system’s capabilities dovetail with the hundreds of unique document processing, collaboration and visualization features offered by the PDFTron SDK, particularly reflow and OCR.